Giant designer outlet village plans just FIVE MILES from Brum

 Sandwell Metropolitan Borough Council's cabinet is due to meet on Wednesday to discuss the project for 55 acres of council-owned land near junction two of the M5 in Oldbury.

-The 200,000 sq ft, designer-led outlet centre would feature top brand stores and leisure facilities as well as cafés, restaurants and new sports facilities.
+The 200,000 sq ft, designer-led outlet centre would feature top brand stores, cafés, restaurants and new sports facilities.

 Council cabinet members are being recommended to approve an extension to an existing, five-year-old agreement with developer Jeremy Knight-Adams which will allow him more time to prepare a full planning application for submission by autumn 2018.